llvm/torch-mlir/docs/development.md

 > **Note**
 > An `.env` file must be generated via `build_tools/write_env_file.sh` before these commands can be run.

+The following assumes you are in the `projects/pt1`  directory:

 ```shell
 # Run all tests on the reference backend
 ./tools/e2e_test.sh